ibrahim0moakkit/Full-Adder-layout/README.md

-# Full adder layout and simulation
+# Full adder layout and simulation using Electric EDA